 Butter in the US sometimes has salt added while butter in Europe is mostly salt free.

 Butter is an emulsion of butterfat and water at about 80% fat to 15% water.
 It remains a solid at refrigerated temperatures, softens at room temperature and

 Cultured butter is made from fermented cream.
 The fermentation turns sugars into lactic acid giving the final product a sharp flavor.
 This is how European butter is produced and some types are being produced this way in the US now as well.

-Salt was added to butter as a preservative originally and flavor to both cultured and uncultured butters.
+Salt was added to butter as a preservative originally.
+In addition salt adds flavor to both cultured and uncultured butters.
 Be aware of the type of butter your recipe calls for.
 You cannot substitute salted for unsalted butter.

-Fermented butter is a Middle Eastern product that ages up to two years, mixed with herbs it is used as a spread.
+Fermented butter is used in Middle Eastern cuisine and ages up to two years.
+It is usually mixed with herbs served as a spread.